Merthyr Tydfil: Nonconformity

 Merthyr was notable in the 19th and early 20th centuries for a large number of nonconformist places of worship, most holding services in Welsh.

 One of the earliest was Ynysgau Chapel, which dated from 1749.
 It was demolished in 1967 as part of the Merthyr Town Improvement Scheme.
 The original cause at Ynysgau was established by various "dissenters" from the Church of England.
 It had been acquired by the Independents (Congregationalists) by the early 19th century.

 Other early chapels were Zion and Ebenezer (Baptists), Zoar and Bethesda (Independents) and Pontmorlais (Calvinistic Methodists).

 The Merthyr Hebrew Congregation

 Merthyr Tydfil had the largest Jewish community in Wales in the 19th century, reaching 400 at its height.
 As the Jewish population had increased, Merthyr Hebrew Congregation was founded in 1848 and a cemetery consecrated a few years later at Cefn-Coed.
 Merthyr Synagogue was built in 1875.
 Religious services ceased when it had a male Jewish congregation of under ten, the minyan (quorum) required for them.

-In 1978 the building was given Grade II* listing, changed to Grade II in 1983.
-In the 1980s the 120-year-old synagogue was sold and became a Christian Centre, then a gym.
-In 2009 permission was obtained to turn it into flats.
-In 2019 it was bought by the Foundation for Jewish Heritage, which plans to open as a Jewish Heritage Centre in 2025.
+In 1978, the building was given Grade II* listing, changed to Grade II in 1983.
+In the 1980s, the 120-year-old synagogue was sold and became a Christian Centre, then a gym.
+In 2009, permission was obtained to turn it into flats.
+In 2019 it was bought by the Foundation for Jewish Heritage, with plans to open as a Jewish Heritage Centre.
+In 2025 a planning application for this development was submitted.